 Non-U.S. Investments.
-Income (including, in some cases, capital gains) received by the Fund (or the Underlying Funds in which the Fund has invested) from investments in non-U.S. securities may be subject to withholding and other taxes imposed by non-U.S. countries.
-Tax conventions between certain countries and the U.S. may reduce or eliminate such taxes in some cases.
-If the Fund is a qualified fund of funds, it also may elect to pass through to its shareholders foreign taxes it has paid or foreign taxes passed through to it by any Underlying Fund that itself elected to pass through such taxes to shareholders (see "Investments in Underlying Funds" above).
+Income (including, in some cases, capital gains) received by the Fund from investments in non-U.S. securities may be subject to withholding and other taxes imposed by non-U.S. countries.
+Tax conventions between certain countries and the United States may reduce or eliminate such taxes in some cases.
+If more than 50% of the Fund's total assets at the close of its taxable year consists of securities of non-U.S. corporations, the Fund may elect for U.S. income tax purposes to treat non-U.S. income taxes paid by it as paid by its shareholders.
+The Fund may qualify for and make this election in some, but not necessarily all, of its taxable years.
 If the Fund were to make an election, shareholders of the Fund would be required to take into account an amount equal to their pro rata portions of such non-U.S. taxes in computing their taxable income and then treat an amount equal to those non-U.S. taxes as a U.S. federal income tax deduction or as a foreign tax credit against their U.S. federal income taxes.
 Shortly after any year for which it makes such an election, the Fund will report to its shareholders the amount per share of such non-U.S. income tax that must be included in each shareholder's gross income and the amount which will be available for the deduction or credit.
 No deduction for non-U.S. taxes may be claimed by a shareholder who does not itemize deductions.
 Certain limitations will be imposed on the Fund to the extent to which the credit (but not the deduction) for non-U.S. taxes may be claimed.
-If the Fund or the Underlying Fund does not qualify for or does not make such an election, shareholders will not be entitled to claim a credit or deduction with respect to non-U.S. income taxes paid by the Fund or Underlying Fund; in that case the non-U.S. income tax will nonetheless reduce the Fund's taxable income.
+If the Fund does not qualify for or does not make such an election, shareholders will not be entitled to claim a credit or deduction with respect to non-U.S. income taxes paid by the Fund; in that case the non-U.S. income tax will nonetheless reduce the Fund's taxable income.
 Shareholders that are not subject to U.S. federal income tax, and those who invest in the Fund through tax-advantaged accounts (including those who invest through IRAs or other tax-advantaged retirement plans), generally will receive no benefit from any tax credit or deduction passed through by the Fund.